GENTILE BLESSINGS IN THE

 Consider these facts.
 Jesus at His trial told the high priest: “Hereafter shall ye (meaning Israel as a nation) see the Son of man sitting at the right hand of power…” (Matt.
 26:64).
 The Apostle Peter said God that had raised up Jesus, to “…sit Thou on my right hand until I make They enemies Thy footstool” (Acts 2:34).
 The martyr Stephen saw “…Jesus standing at the right hand of God” (Acts 7:56).
 The Apostle Paul in Rom.
 8:34, Eph.
 1:20, Col. 3:1 confirms that still as of now “Christ sitteth on the right hand of God”, “in the heavenly places”.

 But Isaiah saw the Lord “sitting upon a throne high and lifted up”, not at the right hand of a throne.
 He saw the Lord, not sat at the right hand of the Father, but sat upon His own throne in glory in the heavenlies.
 What’s more “His train filled the temple” and when a seraphim cried “Holy, holy, holy is the Lord of hosts, the whole earth is full of his glory”, “the house was filled with smoke”.
-Now the latter phrase means that Isaiah saw the incense of His presence, that is His glory, filling that earth just as the Lord vowed it would in Num.
+Now the latter phrase means that Isaiah saw the incense of His presence, that is His glory, filling the earth just as the Lord vowed it would in Num.
 14:21:

 But as truly as I live all the earth shall be filled with the glory of the Lord.